OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: The OutLines Code

 We illustrate the importance of using {\tt OutLines} over traditional methods by comparing a fit to a mock [\ion{O}{iii}] $\lambda5007$ line profile profile at $R=5\ 000$ with Nyquist sampling and S/N$=10$ at the peak flux with {\tt OutLines} and with a double Gaussian, both of which we show in Figure \ref{fig:mock-fit}.
 For this purpose, we generate a mock line profile using {\tt OutLines} for an acceleration power law velocity field with $\beta=1.5$ and $v_\infty=500$ \kms, power law density profile with $\alpha=1$, and filled cone geometry with $i=45^\circ$ and $\theta_o=30^\circ$.
 We add a static component with $\sigma_v=50$ \kms.
 Both the static and outflow components have equivalent integrated fluxes normalized to unity in the mock profile.

-Overall quality of the best-fit profile we obtain is comparable ($\chi^2=1.423$ and 1.335, respectively).
-The double Gaussian model does have fewer parameters (6) than the {\tt OutLines} model (8).
-Given the similarity in $\chi^2$, the difference in Bayesian inference criteria (BIC) between the {\tt OutLines} and double-Gaussian model is dominated by the number of parameters, leading to $\Delta$BIC$=6.5$.
-At face value, the BIC might favor the multi-Gaussian approach; however, the multi-Gaussian approach has no strong physical argument and, as we elaborate below, leads to spurious conclusions about the physical nature of the observed phenomenon.
-The BIC results are therefore more indicative of the shortfalls of relying solely on statistical metrics rather than physical motivation.
+Overall quality of the best-fit profile we obtain is comparable ($\chi^2=2.057$ and $2.942$ for {\tt OutLines} and a double Gaussian, respectively).
+The double Gaussian model does have fewer parameters (6) than the {\tt OutLines} model (9).
+Given the similarity in $\chi^2$, the difference in Akaike information criterion (AIC) between the {\tt OutLines} and double-Gaussian model is dominated by the number of parameters, leading to $\Delta$AIC$=6.7$.
+At face value, the AIC might favor the multi-Gaussian approach; however, the multi-Gaussian approach has no strong physical argument and, as we elaborate below, leads to spurious conclusions about the physical nature of the observed phenomenon.
+The AIC results are therefore more indicative of the shortfalls of relying solely on statistical metrics rather than physical motivation.
 In other words, all free parameters are equal, but some are more equal than others.